MchlT-00/school-assignment/README.md

 # school-assignment
-simple website that I pass as a student
+simple website that I pass when I was a student
- This is just a random list of xml file that have some basic css function.
+ This is just a list of subjects that my school taught when I was Undergrad.